adityashrm21/Pdf-Word-Count/README.md

 # Pdf-Word-Count
-Get count of words in a pdf file
+Get the count of words in a pdf file

 ### Requirements: